franko/gsl-shell/doc/user-manual/graphics.rst

    .. method:: pushlayer()

-      Add a new :ref:`graphical layer <graphical-layer>` and into the plot so that it becames the current one and all the elements added with methods :meth:`~Plot.add` or :meth:`~Plot.addline`
+      Add a new :ref:`graphical layer <graphical-layer>` and into the plot so that it becomes the current one and all the elements added with methods :meth:`~Plot.add` or :meth:`~Plot.addline`
       are associated with this new layer.